 Through homeownership, Habitat for Humanity Capital District (HfHCD) helps to develop and transform communities by building affordable and sustainable homes in partnership with lower-income families.

 HfHCD is the local affiliate of Habitat for Humanity International.
 We serve Albany, Rensselaer and Southern Saratoga Counties.
-Habitat for Humanity’s 2,300+ affiliates have built or rehabilitated more than 800,000 homes around the world.
+Habitat for Humanity has more than 1,500 local affiliates in the United States and more than 70 national organizations around the world.
+Together, Habitat affiliates have built or rehabilitated more than 800,000 houses and served more than 4 million people worldwide.
 Habitat for Humanity is the 10th largest homebuilder in the United States.

 Habitat invites people of all backgrounds, races and religions to build houses in partnership with families in need.
 By providing homeownership opportunities in partnership with lower-income households, Habitat is making safe, affordable shelter a matter of conscience and action.